Do you have $20,000 to immediately contribute to your Strata Scheme for major works?

 - Your regular Sinking Fund contributions still need to be paid.

-The Sinking Fund, if prepared correctly will identify all the expected expenditure to keep the complex is a safe and aesthetically pleasing state where all upgrade and maintenance works are adequately funded over the period of the report.
+The Sinking Fund, if prepared correctly will identify all the expected expenditures to keep the complex in a safe and aesthetically pleasing state where all upgrade and maintenance works are adequately funded over the period of the report.

 Sinking Fund v’s Special Levy

-A correctly prepared Sinking Fund has so many benefits over a Special Levy; it is a surprise that any one even considers imposing one in the first place.
+A correctly prepared and healthy Sinking Fund has so many benefits over a Special Levy; it is a surprise that any one even considers imposing one in the first place.

 - Levies are fully and immediately tax deductable